aweeks3/SISRIS/README.md

 * **David Shorthouse**, Agriculture & Agri-Food Canada, Ottawa, Canada.
 "Increasing the surface area of discovery in support of specimen-based research and credit for effort through a roundtrip of links between natural history specimen records and unique identifiers for collectors."
 * **Shawn Zeringue-Krosnick**, Tennessee Tech University.
 "Uncovering hidden figures of natural history collections using digital data sleuthing & storytelling."
 * **Andrea Weeks**, George Mason University.
 "An exception proves the rule: Lena Artz (1891–1976) and her legacy of botanical specimens."
 * **Carol Ann McCormick**, The University of North Carolina.
-"Knowing your collectors: How delving into the lives of collectors can illuminate specimens."
+"Delving into the lives of herbarium collectors."
 * **Pamela Puppo**, Marshall University.
 "Uncovering hidden figures at the Marshall University Herbarium through inter-disciplinary collaborations."
 * **Robin Lewis** and Jessica Budke, University of Tennessee-Knoxville.
 "The State of Herbarium Backlogs: Perspectives from Bryophyte Collections."
-* **Zack Murrell**, Appalachian State Univerity; Michael Denslow, ; Herrick Brown, University of South Carolina.
+* **Zack Murrell**, Appalachian State Univerity; Michael Denslow, University of Florida ; Herrick Brown, University of South Carolina.
 "Strategies to enhance and sustain an established cyberinfrastructure."
 * **Deborah L Paul**, University of Illinois.
 "Discovering together "who dunnit?": building a borderless knowledge community."